 ACT utilized its wide array of thermal simulation tools to design and then prototype a Pumped Two-Phase cooling solution to meet these requirements.
 The resulting prototype, including the cold plate pictured above, used the available air cooling in the existing system while increasing heat dissipation capability with an additional liquid cooling system.
 ACT’s solution provided even more space savings than originally anticipated, even with the addition of liquid cooling after the heat exchanger.

 Dr. Devdatta Kulkarni, ACT’s main collaborator at Intel, authored a white paper on the project, “Experimental Study of Two-Phase Cooling to Enable Large-Scale System Computing Performance,” presented at ITHERM 2018.
 The paper includes compelling test result data, and an acknowledgement of the team at ACT for their contribution.

-Advanced Cooling Technologies is a recognized leader in thermal management solutions, including pumped two phase cooling.
+Advanced Cooling Technologies is a recognized leader in thermal management solutions, including Pumped Two-Phase cooling.
 When faced with challenging thermal requirements, ACT is the one you want to turn to.
-Contact the thermal experts today to discuss your application.